A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Introduction

-To (seemingly) avoid the compatibility conditions between velocity and pressure spaces for the finite element method, a class of schemes, the so-called splitting, projection, or fractional-step schemes, circumvent solving a monolithic system at each time step by decoupling the governing equations for the velocity and pressure.
-This also simplifies the design of preconditioners, at the expense of more complex boundary conditions for the Poisson problem governing the pressure.
+To (seemingly) avoid the complications associated with the saddle-point structure, a class of schemes, the so-called splitting, projection, or fractional-step schemes, circumvent solving a monolithic system at each time step by decoupling the governing equations for the velocity and pressure.
+Note, however, that time splitting or projection schemes might still be subject to an inf-sup condition, limiting the number of admissible finite element pairings, see, e.g., \cite{CODINA2001, Fehn2017}.
+Splitting the coupled problem into separate steps significantly simplifies the design of preconditioners, albeit at the expense of more complex boundary conditions for the Poisson problem governing the pressure.
 Relevant examples are incremental pressure-correction methods in rotational form as described in~\cite{Timmermans1996, Guermond2003rotational}, the dual splitting scheme by~\citet{Karniadakis1991}, see also \cite{Guermond2003a}, the consistent splitting schemes by~\citet{Guermond2003consistent} and~\citet{Liu2009} (see also the related method developed by~\citet{Huang2025stability}).
 Recent developments in this regard focus among other directions on the non-trivial extensions towards complex rheological laws~\cite{Deteix2019, Pacheco2021_c, Schussnig2025b}, unconditional stability beyond second-order accurate schemes following ideas by~\citet{Huang2025stability}, as well as multiphase flows~\cite{Pacheco2022_a, Pacheco2025} and fluid--structure interaction~\cite{Schussnig2021_d}.

 In this context, the present article focuses on spatial discretizations of higher-order accurate discontinuous Galerkin (DG) discretizations of the consistent splitting scheme by~\citet{Liu2009} and thorough testing of the resulting framework.
 The motivation for choosing the consistent splitting over classical projection schemes is to avoid pressure boundary layers and achieve higher-order accuracy in time, while avoiding solving the monolithic system arising in mixed formulations.
 In contrast to the approach of~\citet{Liu2009}, which employs continuous finite elements, the DG discretization offers high-order accuracy combined with improved robustness in convection-dominated regimes~\cite{Hesthaven2007}.
 The closest competitors are shortly commented on in what follows.